trendmicro/terraform-provider-conformity/docs/resources/conformity_profile.md

      *  `label` (String) - (Optional) Internal key.
      *  `value` (String) - (Required) Description of the checkbox.

+  Inside `values` there can be a declaration of `settings` set.

+ - `settings` - (Optional) Set: `extra_setting` has type "choice-multiple-value" may use this argument (i.e. RG-001)
+     *  `name` (String) - (Optional) Internal key.
+     *  `type` (String) - (Required).
+     *  `values` (Optional) List: (Can be multiple declaration).
+An array (sometimes of objects) settings that take on a set of of values
+        - `value` (String) - (Required) Settings item value.
+        - `default` (String) - (Optional) Settings item default value.

-        Note: There is a condition for `type` attribute.
+Note: There is a condition for `extra_settings.type` attribute.
 If the specified is attribute is `value`, the possible values are "single-number-value", "single-string-value", "single-value-regex" and "ttl".
 If the specified is attribute is `values`, the declaration of it is inside the extra settings which can be a list and the possible values are "choice-multiple-value", "choice-single-value", "multiple-string-values", "multiple-number-values", "countries", "multiple-ip-values", "multiple-aws-account-values" and "tags".
 You cannot declare both `values` and `value` at the same time.See the table below:

 | type     | possible value                                                                                                                | Sample declaration                                                                                                                                                                                                                    |
 |----------|-------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|